 5 - Partnership Model

 It is important to identify the right team, both internal resources and external suppliers, and work together as a team.
-Drawing on each other’s strength will bring the workforces together and have a multiplier effect on the outcome.
+Drawing on each other’s strength will bring thee workforces together and have a multiplier effect on the outcome.

 6 - Incremental rollouts

 Start small, show it can work and then expand it.
 Identify your informal transformation leaders—not the ones you see in the management chart but the ones that people go to constantly because of their professionalism and what they have achieved.
-If you can get them on board first, the rest of the organisation will follow much more easily.
+If you can get them on board first, the rest of the organization will follow much more easily.